 - Provide drug information to the interdisciplinary team in an environment based on teamwork and mutual respect

-- Enhance skills in conducting clinical research and medication use evaluations
+- Enhance your skills in conducting clinical research, medication use evaluations, and quality improvement projects

 - Strengthen communication skills by presenting formal and informal lectures, writing a professional manuscript, and leading interdisciplinary discussions

-- Develop pharmacy practice management skills by leading various committees, establishing policies and understanding the pharmacy practice philosophy
+- Develop pharmacy practice management skills by leading various committees, establishing policies and/or procedures, and understanding the pharmacy practice philosophy

-The PGY-2 Pharmacy Residency in Ambulatory Care at Mayo Clinic was granted candidate status by the American Society of Health-System Pharmacists (ASHP) in 2016.
+The PGY-2 Pharmacy Residency in Ambulatory Care at Mayo Clinic has been accredited by the American Society of Health-System Pharmacists (ASHP) since 2016.
 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into ambulatory practice settings.
 One candidate a year is selected on a competitive basis.

 The Mayo Clinic campus in Rochester, Minnesota, where more than 1.3 million patients are seen annually, includes extensive outpatient facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.
 The campus consists of approximately 30 buildings.
 The Mayo Building and Gonda Building serve as the central area for physician offices, examination rooms, and procedure rooms.